 In some instances, the listener can find timpani as well as piano in the instrumental, casually enriching the whole instrumental.
 For those that love the little details: the song comes to a close to the sound of a music box.

 The layers of instruments and little details are just so many that, in order to notice everything, either the listener has a keen ear to notice those things all on a first listen or it’ll take more than just one listen to spot everything.
 And that is a good thing.

 It shows just how much depth the instrumental has – without being annoying and repetitive.
-Saito‘s vocal approach fit the mood as he tried to elevate the instrumental with good vocalization and a musical touch to it.
+Saito‘s vocal approach fits the mood as he tried to elevate the instrumental with good vocalization and musical touch to it.
 Fish Story is a solid song to kick off his solo career with.

 We’d be lying if we said that this instrumental isn’t a perfect fit with his vocals.
 We’ve said it before but every time he has to tackle a rock song, he does it flawlessly.

-Lowering his tone without issues, tackling high notes, sprinkle a bit of falsetto on it and make the song his with a solid performance.
+Lowering his tone without issues, tackling high notes, sprinkling a bit of falsetto on it, and making the song his with a solid performance.
 Kagefumi officially holds the title of Saito‘s best solo song.